ksh0430/active-deploy/sample-apps/pipeline/README.md

     ```
     or something similar - this is your initial sample application.
 Or you can look at the Bluemix console dashboard @ console.ng.bluemix.net to see your new application running.

-2. The second time you run it:
+2. The second time you run the pipeline:
   - If you execute the build stage again with the little arrow, it will re-execute the build, create a new image, and then re-run the Active Deploy Stage.
 This actually runs the Active Deploy this time through.
   - You can see your deploy happening using these commands (adjusted for your results in command above):
     ```